What is a SAM Maturity Assessment?

 Basic SAM – a lack of policies, procedures, resources and tools

-This is also why SAM services providers like Certero offer enhanced versions of the SAM Maturity Assessment that are more suitable for larger and more complex organizations.
-Working closely with key stakeholders, consultants will both benchmark your current program and help you set future goals according to your business priorities and organizational structure.
+This is also why SAM service providers like Certero offer enhanced versions of the SAM Maturity Assessment that are more suitable for larger and more complex organisations.
+Working closely with key stakeholders, consultants will both benchmark your current program and help you set future goals according to your business priorities and organisational structure.

 SAM maturity and scope